Electrical and Electronic Engineering MEng/BEng (Hons)

 Modules

 Following on from successful completion of the BEng (Hons) course, you can opt to proceed to the Electrical and Electronic Engineering MEng master's.
-In this additional year, more advanced topics related to electrical and electronic engineering will be investigated which is beyond the scope of undergraduate study.
+In this additional year, more advanced topics related to electrical and electronic engineering engineering will be investigated which is beyond the scope of undergraduate study.
 More advanced technology and their applications such as robotics, wireless intelligent systems and image processing technique will be investigated.
 You will also undertake a group based industrial project relevant to the modern engineering problems.

 Modules